dvranic-code/stag-starter-theme/README.md

-# Pacvue Theme
+# Stag Starter Theme

-The first version of Pacvue Wordpress theme based on [underscores] theme.
+The first version of stag Wordpress theme based on [underscores] theme.

 ## Compiling